Matilda (novel): Adaptations

 In 1990, the Redgrave Theatre in Farnham produced a musical version, adapted by Rony Robinson with music by Ken Howard and Alan Blaikley, which toured the UK.
 It starred Annabelle Lanyon as Matilda and Jonathan Linsley as Miss Trunchbull and had mixed reviews.
 A second musical version of the novel, Matilda the Musical, written by Dennis Kelly and Tim Minchin and commissioned by the Royal Shakespeare Company, premiered in November 2010.
 It opened at the Cambridge Theatre in the West End on 24 November 2011.
 It opened on Broadway on 11 April 2013 at the Shubert Theatre.
 The musical has since done a US tour and opened in July 2015 in Australia.
 The stage version has become hugely popular with audiences and praised by critics, and won multiple Olivier Awards in the UK and Tony Awards in the US.
 One critic called it "the best British musical since Billy Elliot".

 The novel was made into the film Matilda in 1996.
 It starred Mara Wilson as Matilda, and was directed by Danny DeVito, who also portrayed Mr Wormwood and narrated the story.
 The film changed the setting and nationality of every character (except Trunchbull who is played by Welsh actress Pam Ferris) from British to American.
 Although not a commercial success, it received critical acclaim at the time of its release, and on Rotten Tomatoes has a score of 90% based on reviews from 21 critics.

-In December 2009, BBC Radio 4's Classic Serial broadcast a two-part adaptation by Charlotte Jones of the novel with Lenny Henry as the Narrator, Lauren Mote as Matilda, Nichola McAuliffe as Miss Trunchbull, Emerald O'Hanrahan as Miss Honey, Claire Rushbrook as Mrs. Wormwood and John Biggins as Mr. Wormwood.
+In December 2009, BBC Radio 4's Classic Serial broadcast a two-part adaptation by Charlotte Jones of the novel with Lenny Henry as the Narrator, Lauren Mote as Matilda, Nichola McAuliffe as Miss Trunchbull, Emerald O'Hanrahan as Miss Honey, Claire Rushbrook as Mrs Wormwood and John Biggins as Mr Wormwood.

-In 2013, Kate Winslet, the English actress, spoke the English-language audiobook recording of Matilda.
-In 2014, the American Library Association shortlisted her for an Odyssey Award for her audiobook performance.
+The book has been recorded as an audiobook by at least ten different narrators since the 1980s.
+In 1998, Miriam Margolyes narrated an abridged recording for Penguin Random House (ISBN 0140868232 on cassette in 1998 and republished as ISBN 978-0141805542 on CD in 2004).
+In 2004, Joely Richardson narrated the unabridged audiobook for Harper Childrens Audio (ISBN 978-0060582548).
+In 2013, Kate Winslet narrated an unabridged recording for Listening Library (ISBN 978-1611761849); in 2014, the American Library Association shortlisted her for an Odyssey Award for her performance.

-On 27 November 2018, Netflix was revealed to be adapting Matilda as an animated series, which will be part of an "animated event series" along with other Roald Dahl books such as The BFG, The Twits, and Charlie and the Chocolate Factory.
+In 2018, Netflix was revealed to be adapting Matilda as an animated series, as part of an "animated event series" along with other Roald Dahl books such as The BFG, The Twits, and Charlie and the Chocolate Factory.
 A film adaptation of the musical was released by Sony Pictures Releasing and Netflix in 2022.
 It stars Alisha Weir as Matilda and Emma Thompson as Miss Trunchbull.
 It is directed by Matthew Warchus.